stefan-hoeck/idris2-digest/docs/Steps.md

 to `TTImp.Elab.Check.processDecls`, which will not return a result but update the global context instead.
 The freshly generated declarations can be retrieved with `Core.Context.lookupCtxtName`.
-The beginning of what we get looks as follows:
+The beginning of what we get when looking for "test" after processing it looks as follows:

 ```repl
 [ ( NS (MkNamespace [Main]) (UN (Basic "test"))